 - Transitional residency applies for individuals who are new to New Zealand and others who have been absent from New Zealand (and non-resident for tax purposes) for ten years or more.
 The exemption period begins the first day an individual buys a PPOA or exceeds 183 days of presence in New Zealand and is applicable until the 48th complete month from that date.

-The taxation of worldwide income is dependent on your residency status.
+The New Zealand taxation of worldwide income is dependent on your residency status.

 - Resident – taxed on worldwide income, minus foreign tax credits to protect residents from double taxation